evilpaper/midget-gem/README.md

 To start the backend application locally, run `npm run backend` from the project root directory `./`.

-By default, the backend application will run on port 8000.
+By default, the backend application will run on port 8080.

 ### Persistent storage

-The application use a Postgres database for persistent storage.
+The application use a Postgres database for persistent storage and Postgres.js to connect db with the backend.

 ### Front-end application